Enabledus/SecureBin/README.md

 # SecureBin
-**SecureBin** is an encrypted pastebin where the server has got zero knowledge of the paste data.
-We think that your data should be in your hands, and not some goverment agencies.
-That's why we created **SecureBin**.
+**SecureBin** is an encrypted pastebin where the server has got zero knowledge of the paste data, Because we think that your data should be in your hands, and not some goverment agencies.

 #### Official website https://securebin.ml/